Supporting Educational Needs – Information Report 2018/19

 The communication happens in a variety of ways:

 - Each child has a pupil profile which outlines the interventions and / or strategies used to support the child’s learning.
-This document is updated by the class teacher and will be shared with parents three times a year at Parents Evening in the Autumn and Spring terms with an additional meeting in the Summer term.
+This document is updated by the class teacher and will be shared with parents.

-- Appointments can be made to see the school SENCo by phoning the school office.
+- Appointments can be made to see the school SENCo by phoning the school office – 01844281328.

 Adapting the curriculum

-We offer a broad and balanced curriculum for all children including those with SEND.
-The way in which we adapt this provision for pupils with SEN and/or disabilities is set out on our website in the School Accessibility Plan and SEN Policy.
-We give 1:1 and small group work support across the school to target the pupil’s specific difficulties.
-We employ a part time higher level teaching assistant to lead some of these groups.
+We offer a broad and balanced curriculum for all children and young people including those with SEND.
+The way in which we adapt this provision for pupils with SEN and/or disabilities is set out on our website in the School Accessibility Plan.
+We follow the Jigsaw scheme of work to support the emotional literacy of all of our pupils.
+We use intervention programmes such as Precision monitoring to support the development of language and literacy skills for children identified as needing extra support in these areas.
+We run 1:1 and group intervention work across the school to target difficulties pupils may be experiencing in developing their learning and/or social skills in line with age related expectations.

 What expertise can we offer?

-Our SENCo holds a Post Graduate Certificate in Education (QTS) and is currently studying for the National SENCo Award.
-She has undertaken training on Early Help Assessment, Good Autism Practice (Autism Education Trust) and supporting pupils with Downs Syndrome.
-She attends Network SENCO meetings to share good practice and keep up to date with local and national initiatives.
-She also attends the Oxfordshire Annual Inclusion conference to hear national speakers.
+Our SENCo holds a Post Graduate Certificate in Education (QTS) and completed the National SENCo Award.
+She has undertaken training on Early Help Assessment form completion, Good Autism Practice (Autism Education Trust) and various Down Syndrome courses.
+She attends meetings of SENCO’s at least three times a year to share good practice and keep up to date with local and national initiatives.
+These are at partnership level and also across the other local partnership, Watlington.
+She also attends the SEN conference in July each year to listen to national speakers.

 Staff are kept updated on new developments and initiatives by our SENCo.

-Our head and Senior teacher are both fully trained in safeguarding procedures.
+Our Head of Teaching and Learning and Senior teacher are both fully trained in safeguarding procedures.

 We also have access to a range of specialist support services including: